cea-hpc/modules/INSTALL.rst

     .. versionadded:: 4.7

+.. instopt:: --enable-mcookie-version-check

+ Enable check of the version specified right after Modules magic cookie (``#%Module``) in modulefiles, which defines the minimal version of the Modules tool to use in order to evaluate the modulefile. (default=yes)

+ .. only:: html

+    .. versionadded:: 4.7

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for instance :instopt:`--without-modulepath<--with-modulepath>`):